BradleyR87/JusMundi/README.md

 # JusMundi

-To run this small script run `npm i` enter `node .\french-convertor.js` in your terminal
+To run this script enter `npm i` then `node .\french-convertor.js` in your terminal and enter a comma seperated list of numbers

 # input
-Comma sperated list
+Comma seperated list

+# output
+Hopefully some French words